mmphys/Cassandra/readme.md

 ## **Twiggy** (pass 2)

-Edit the script T to choose SLAC_TYPE, DATASET and TARGET, then run the script T
+Edit the script `T.sh` to choose SLAC_TYPE, DATASET and TARGET, then run the script `T.sh`

 There are plenty of other parameters in the script you can change - once you are up-to-speed, e.g. you can specify a specific model (created in Pass1 at one specific cut) to run against every cut in pass 2 by uncommenting this line: